Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Afternoon in Noto

-Take the time to simply wander Noto’s streets and admire the city’s elaborate yet elegant architecture, starting at the city gateway, the Porta Reale and heading west along the Corso Vittorio Emanuele.
+As you’ll likely arrive during the afternoon riposo, take the time to simply wander Noto’s streets and admire the city’s elaborate yet elegant architecture, starting at the city gateway, the Porta Reale and heading west along the Corso Vittorio Emanuele.
+Head inside the beautiful cathedral, Basilica Cattedrale di San Nicolò (it’s free and usually stays open all day).

-Must-sees include the cathedral, Basilicia Cattedrale di San Nicolo, the Palazzo Ducezio opposite and the bell tower, Il Campanile di San Carlo (both of which offer superb views over the city), as well as the richly decorated theatre, Teatro Tina di Lorenzo.
+Sites will start to reopen from around 3.30pm to 4pm.
+Other Noto must-sees include the Palazzo Ducezio and the bell tower, Belvedere del Campanile de San Carlos (both of which offer superb views over the city), as well as the richly decorated theatre, Teatro Comunale Tina di Lorenzo

-There are also a number of beautiful palazzos and churches to visit.
-We particularly liked Palazzo Nicolaci di Villadorata, Chiesa di San Domenica and Chiesa di San Carlo (which also serves up views from its upper levels).
+There are also a number of beautiful palaces and churches to visit.
+We particularly liked Palazzo Nicolaci dei Principi di Villadorata, Chiesa di San Domenico and Chiesa di San Carlo al Corso (which also serves up views from its upper levels).

-Also, if it’s a sunny day, it’s worth staying longer here to take in sunset.
-Noto’s buildings are clad with Noto Stone, a creamy mellow limestone that turns a rich honey colour under the last golden rays of the day.
+Noto really comes into its own as the sun drops: the buildings are clad with Noto Stone, a creamy mellow limestone that turns a rich honey colour under the last golden rays of the day.
+So it’s worth sticking around for sunset and twilight if you have a good day.

 For dinner tonight, stay in Noto or make your way back to Syracuse.
 The drive is around 40 minutes.